cr0ky/PuppetS390X/README.md

-# s390x Puppet
+# s390x

+s390x stuff (zLinux)
+Check the WIKI for how to's
-Puppet on s390x
+- Puppet on s390x

-Small how to on how to install puppet on s390x platform without using GEM.